ahazem/ruby-conf-18-notes/day-2/cache-is-king-get-the-most-bang-for-your-buck-from-ruby.md

 > "I would shut down!"

-Ask the guy to write it down instead.
+Asks the guy to write it down instead.
 Now if she wants to know his name, she no longer need to ask.

 That's what caching is like.